Nithi0204/Automation-Exercise-Website-Testing/Test_Scenarios.md

 ### ▶ Mobile Number
 - Verify user is able to enter mobile number
 - Verify validation message is displayed for empty mobile number field
 - Verify error message is displayed for invalid mobile number format
+- Verify error message is displayed for mobile number without country code

 ### ▶ Final Submission
 - Verify account is created successfully when all mandatory fields are filled